 Low latency – Because the edge containers are located close to the users, the latency in information transmission to the end user is minimized.

-Scalability – Because the edge PoPs can be set up to cater to instant and unexpected demand, edge containers give the organizations more options to meet evolving needs efficiently.
+Scalability – Because the edge PoPs can be set up to cater to instant and unexpected demand, edge containers give the organizations more options to efficiently meet evolving needs.

 Security – It is another crucial benefit offered by edge computing.
-Because the data does not have to be transported from one place to another for storage, across vast geographical distances – this reduces the risk of data misuse, privacy breach sand ensures greater compliance.
+Because the data does not need to be transported from one place to another for storage, and across vast geographical distances – this reduces the risk of data misuse, privacy breaches and ensures greater compliance.

 The edge containers differ from cloud containers in terms of location.
 The cloud containers run in remote areas while the edge containers are run at the network’s edge.
 Hence, organizations can use their existing Docker expertise for running edge computing applications.